It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

-- Sudden, involuntary muscle tightening-often in the stomach (muscle spasms)
+- Sudden, involuntary muscle spasms, often in the stomach

 - Painful muscle stiffness all over the body

 - Jerking movements or seizures

 - Changes in blood pressure and heart rate

 Serious health conditions can occur due to tetanus.
 It is important to get a diagnosis of tetanus from a health care provider immediately.

 - Uncontrolled/involuntary muscular contraction of the vocal cords